Gifts in Wills are a meaningful and powerful way to support the work of Parkinson’s WA.

-We understand that it’s not always easy to talk about gifts in Wills, but we simply cannot fund our work in Western Australia without contributions from bequests, gifts and donations.
-In fact, bequests are a vital source of our income.
+We understand that it’s not always easy to talk about gifts in Wills, but we simply cannot fund our work in Western Australia without contributions from gifts and donations.
+In fact, gifts in Wills are a vital source of our income.

 After making sure that your family and loved ones are taken care of, a gift in your Will ensures that people living with Parkinson’s benefit from your legacy.
-Funds from bequests support the community based Parkinson’s Nurse Specialist Service to provide personalised care and improve quality of life.
+Funds from gifts in Wills support the community based Parkinson’s Nurse Specialist Service to provide personalised care and improve quality of life.

 Why make a Will?

 There are still a number of Australians who leave matters to chance and do not make a Will.
 Wills can distribute property, name an executor, name guardians for children, forgive debts and more.
 Having a Will also means that you, rather than our state’s laws, decide who gets your property in the future.

 - Make or update your Will – this important document must be properly prepared and executed.
 We recommend using a legal practitioner to make sure your Will is legal and valid

 - Decide on the type of bequest

 - A percentage or share (residuary gift) – the residue of the estate is what remains after all loved ones have been taken care of and charges distributed.
 A residuary gift could be a percentage of or the whole of the residue of the estate